 Jesse Bengson is a professor and researcher at Sonoma State University.
 He is an expert in several areas of neuroscience, including sensation, perception, decision making, working memory, attention, brain imaging, electroencephalography, and cognitive psychology.

 Olivia Krieger is a recent graduate from Sonoma State University.
-She is continuing her work full-time in the Bengson Laboratory as a collaborator in the decision making studies and the visual influence study.
-Her main areas of interest are visual perception, attention, electroencephalography, neural mechanisms of mindfulness meditation, as well as education and learning.
-She is also a research intern at Institute of Noetic Sciences.
+She is continuing her work full-time in the Bengson Laboratory as lab manager.
+She is a collaborator in the decision making studies and the visual influence study.
+Her main areas of interest are visual perception, attention, electroencephalography, experimental aesthetics, as well as education and learning.
+She is also a research intern at the Institute of Noetic Sciences.

 Grace Remboldt is an undergraduate at Sonoma State University.
 She is one of our newest and youngest additions to the team, remarkably beginning her junior year at just seventeen.
 She is currently assisting the visual influence study.
 Her primary focus is in clinical psychology and family systems.
 She is currently diversifying her academic career through a broad scope of disciplines, which is what brought her to the Bengson Labratory.

-Iris Walter is a recent graduate from Chico State University, she completed her BA in Health Science and is primarily interested in the connections between body and mind.
-She is temporarily assisting the visual influence study in the Bengson Labratory before her planned relocation to Costa Rica.
+Iris Walter is a recent graduate from Chico State University, she completed her BA in Health Science and is primarily interested in connections between the mind and the body.
+She intends to pursue a clinical route and is temporarily assisting the visual influence study in the Bengson Labratory before her planned relocation to Costa Rica.

 Austin Myers is a recent graduate from Sonoma State University.
 He recently began his graduate studies at San Diego State University, California.
 He will be investigating the effects of alcohol on various aspects of emotion using electroencephalography technology in the Spatio-Temporal Brain Imaging Lab at SDSU.